Battle Pets Trading 11% Higher This Week (PET)

 - RadioCaca (RACA) traded 0.5% higher against the dollar and now trades at $0.0003 or 0.00000001 BTC.

-Battle Pets is a coin.
-Its launch date was October 15th, 2020.
+PET is a coin.
+It launched on October 15th, 2020.
 Battle Pets’ total supply is 199,324,371 coins.
 Battle Pets’ official Twitter account is @battle_pets and its Facebook page is accessible here.

 Battle Pets Coin Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as Battle Pets directly using US dollars.
-Investors seeking to trade Battle Pets should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Battle Pets using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Battle Pets directly using US dollars.
+Investors seeking to trade Battle Pets should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Battle Pets using one of the aforementioned exchanges.

 Receive News & Updates for Battle Pets Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Battle Pets and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.